 Check the side stand spring for damage and loss of tension, and the side stand assembly for freedom of movement.

-If the side stand is squeaky or stiff, clean the pivot area and lubricate the pivot bolt.
+If the side stand is squeaky or stiff, clean the pivot area and lubricate the pivot bolt with clean engine oil.